 Points of Law.
 Points of Law, the winner of the American Association of Law Libraries’ 2018 New Product Award, is Bloomberg’s AI search tool to help you find language to support your legal arguments.
 As you read through an opinion, Points of Law will highlight key language to give you the gist of the court’s reasoning and holdings more quickly.

 Case law and statutes and analysis, oh my!
-Bloomberg Law lets you to search its content from its global news network, its primary and secondary source databases, and its financial, patent, and business information.
+Bloomberg Law lets you search its content from its global news network, its primary and secondary source databases, and its financial, patent, and business information.
 If you need to review stock charts, study legal analysis from legal experts, patent histories, or information about judges or attorneys, you get them all with your Bloomberg subscription.

 Get practice specific.
 If you need products or information related to a specific practice area, Bloomberg Law may have what you’re looking for.
 It offers practice-specific products for tax, corporate transactions, privacy and data security, banking, and other areas of law to help you deepen your legal knowledge and research.